 - John Smith submits a fraud report to their bank on January 4th, within the 5-day window to reverse an ACH.

-- You will be responsible for recovering the $1,000 from John Smith that was borrowed to get the new TV at Best Buy.
+- You will be responsible for recovering the $500 from John Smith that was borrowed to get the new TV at Best Buy.
+If they do not return the money to you, we recommend you follow up with their local police station.
+This is fraud.

 If Hydrogen sees a large volume of ACH reversals, and/or you are unable to maintain enough money in your reserve account to reimburse ACH reversals, your access to the platform will be permanently revoked.